Asanjena/TECH230_app_deployment/app_deployment_instructions.md

 ### Nginx reverse proxy research

 ## What are ports?
-- These are numeric values that helps us to identify specific processes or servives on a computer network
+- These are numeric values that helps us to identify specific processes or servives on a computer network.
+They help us to know where network connections begin and end.
+Port numbers have specific roles and are associated with different protocols or services.
+Some well known ports include:
+- Port 80: HTTP (Hypertext Transfer Protocol) for web traffic.
+- Port 25: SMTP (Simple Mail Transfer Protocol) for email transfer.

 ## What is a reverse proxy?
-- This is a server that sits behind the firewall of a private netwok and directs requests from clients to the right backend server.
-It provides more control and promotes the smooth flow of network traffic between clients and servers.
+- This is a server that sits behind the firewall of a private netwok and directs requests from clients to the right backend server(s).
+It receives client requests and forwards them to the appropriate backend server to fulfill those requests.
+The responses from the backend servers are then returned to the client through the reverse proxy.It provides  the smooth flow of network traffic between clients and servers.
-- A proxy/ 'forward' proxy, sits in fronty of the clients, whereas a reverse proxy is a server that sits in front of one ot more web servers, intercepting requests from clients.
-Reverse proxy provides identity protection for servers
+- In a regular proxy setup, the client makes a request to the proxy server, which then forwards the request to the destination server on behalf of the client.
+In contrast, with a reverse proxy, the client sends the request directly to the reverse proxy, which then selects the appropriate backend server to handle the request and returns the response to the client.

+Reverse proxies can be used for:
+- Load balancing
+- Caching
+- Security

 ![Reverse proxy diagram](images/reverse_proxy_process.png)